 Take the dry moss plants and fragment them by pulling and teasing them apart into small pieces.
 The pieces may vary in size but should be at least 1/4 inch to promote growth.
-Generally speaking, larger pieces will grow quicker, but smaller pieces can be spread over a wider area.
+Generally speaking, more substantial portions will grow quicker, but smaller pieces spread over a wider area.

 Place the pieces on the soil, then water profoundly but gently to avoid washing away the parts.
-Walk over the damp soil and moss to help hold the pieces to the soil more firmly.
-If the moss is in a runoff pathway, net or pins it in place so it won't be washed away.
+Walk over the damp ground and moss to help hold the pieces to the land more firmly.
+If the moss is in a runoff pathway, net or pins it is in place so it won't be washed away.

 Keep the plants moist during the first two months after planting.
 After that, the watering schedule should be tapered off if the moss plants are of the Acrocarpous variety.
 The application of too much water over extended periods of time may cause Acrocarpous plants to rot.
 Pleurocarpous moss plants are much more tolerant of water, but if the temperature rises above 70 degrees Fahrenheit the warm, wet conditions may promote mold and mildew.